core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

   Only set it when there was a recent response with that ETag.
   When obtaining later blocks, do not send the known-stale ETag.

-* In block-wise transfers, maximally sized large inner blocks (szx=6) should be selected.
+* In block-wise transfers, maximally sized large inner blocks (szx=6) SHOULD be selected.
-  This serves not only to align the clients on consistent cache entries, but also helps amortize the additional data transferred in the per-message signatures. <!--
+  This serves not only to align the clients on consistent cache entries, but also helps amortize the additional data transferred in the per-message signatures.
-MT: proposed  s/should be selected/SHOULD be selected -->

   Outer block-wise transfer can then be used if these messages exceed a hop's efficiently usable MTU size.